-Bear for iPad and iPhone support the new drag and drop features in iOS 11, including a custom feature we created called the Drop Bar.
+Bear for iPad and iPhone support the drag and drop features in iOS, including a custom feature we created called the Drop Bar.
 These features make it easy to do things like share multiple notes to other apps or drop them onto a tag, as well as merge, trash, copy, and more.

 Check out a video demo of these features and further instructions below.

-You can merge multiple notes together into one note, trash them, pin or unpin, share them to other apps, copy their links for pasting into other apps, and more.
+You can merge multiple notes together into one note, trash them, manage tags, pin or unpin, share them to other apps, copy their links for pasting into other apps, and more.

-To cancel a Bear note drag and drop action, release them over the note list, not the Drop Bar.
-The notes will move back to their place.
+- To cancel a Bear note drag and drop action, release the notes over the Note List, not the Drop Bar.
+The notes will move back to their place

 Drop notes in other apps as plain text

-When using iOS multitasking features to display two apps side-by-side, you can drag notes from the Bear Note List into other apps.
+When using iOS multitasking features to display two apps side-by-side, you can drag notes from Bear’s Note List into other apps.

 Apps will determine how they handle notes dragged from Bear.
 For example: in our testing, many writing apps accept dragged notes as plain text and insert it into the current document.
 However, if you drag Bear notes into Apple’s new Files app, they become plain text files.